oalcabes/ValRE/gen_output_README.md

   list of names of all files created (strings)

 ## multi_event(st,et,instrument_chosen,subevent)
-### all events in one time window (not just two).
-Used if there is more than one event occurring within a short time period. will generate an output file for every event that occurs within a given time window - not to be confused with many_events, which generates output given multiple time windows.
+### will create JSON output files for up to 3 events in one time window for a given energy threshold.
+Will generate an output file for every event that occurs within a given time window, and any secondary events will generate output files for individual thresholds separately.
+Not to be confused with many_events, which generates output given multiple time windows.
 Can create files for up to 3 events within specified time window.
 **PARAMETERS**
 **st: *datetime object***
   start time of an event window